 Responsible Gambling Guideby Steven Hubbard

 BettingLounge is committed to promoting gambling in a fun and responsible manner while helping people stay in control.
-We take regular brakes from our betting tips and recommend our followers to join these breaks.
+We take regular breaks from our betting tips and encourage our followers to do the same.

-Gambling should only ever be for fun, and should never be seen as a way to make money.
-Be wary of any person/company claiming to make guaranteed profits as it is highly unlikely.
+We believe gambling should only ever be for fun, and should never be seen as a way to make money.
+Be wary of any person/company claiming to make guaranteed profits as it is highly unlikely and potentially a scam.

 Below you will find tips and advice for gambling safely, responsibly and how to keep it fun.
 Also, we have posted links to professional help if you are concerned about your gambling, or if you are concerned for any of your friends or family.